-An obstruction of the oil glands that can be found on the upper or lower eyelid.
+Obstruction of the oil glands that can be found on the upper or lower eyelid.
 These can be mistaken for a stye fairly easily due to the similar symptoms.
-A Chalazion can be chronic and many times needs to be surgically drained in the clinic.
+A chalazion can be chronic and may need to be surgically drained in the clinic.

 Irritation where the lashes meet the eyelid.
 Blepharitis can be very difficult to treat because of how often the irritation can recur.
 Symptoms include excessive tearing, blurred vision, redness, swollen lids, mattering, and more.
 Treatments include warm compresses, lid hygiene, drops, or ointments.